Empress Xiaozhuangwen: Shunzhi era

 Hong Taiji died on 21 September 1643 and was succeeded by Fulin, who was enthroned as the Shunzhi Emperor.
 Bumbutai, as the mother of the reigning emperor, was honoured with the title "Holy Mother, Empress Dowager" with honorary name "Zhaosheng".
-Her aunt Jerjer, as the empress consort of the previous emperor, was similarly honoured as "Mother Empress, Empress Dowager".
-Hong Taiji's younger half-brother, Dorgon, was appointed as Prince regent to rule on behalf of the Shunzhi Emperor until the emperor reached adulthood.
+Her aunt Jerjer, as the empress consort of the previous emperor, was similarly honored as "Mother Empress, Empress Dowager".
+Hong Taiji's younger half-brother, Dorgon, was appointed as prince regent to rule on behalf of the Shunzhi Emperor until the emperor reached adulthood.
 After Dorgon died on 31 December 1650, the Shunzhi Emperor posthumously stripped him of his princely title and had his dead body exhumed and mutilated.
 It is believed – though not supported by historical evidence – that Empress Dowager Zhaosheng secretly married Dorgon after Hong Taiji's death, since levirate marriage was common among Mongols.

 Kangxi era

 Empress Dowager Zhaosheng kept a low profile during the reign of her son and had little interference in politics.
 The Shunzhi Emperor died on 5 February 1661 and was succeeded by his third son Xuanye, who was enthroned as the Kangxi Emperor.
-As the grandmother of the reigning emperor, she was honoured as "Grand Empress Dowager Zhaosheng".
+As the grandmother of the reigning emperor, she was honored as "Grand Empress Dowager Zhaosheng".
 Since the emperor was underage at the time, the Four Regents of the Kangxi Emperor, appointed by the Shunzhi Emperor, ruled on his behalf until he reached adulthood.
 During this time, Grand Empress Dowager Zhaosheng advised her grandson to learn from the regents and took charge of his upbringing after the emperor's mother died.

 When the Kangxi Emperor grew up and began his personal rule in 1667, he felt threatened by the strong influence of Oboi, one of the four regents.
 Two years later, Grand Empress Dowager Zhaosheng assisted her grandson in his plans to get rid of Oboi.
 Oboi was lured into a trap (forced to sit on a broken chair), placed under arrest, and removed from power.
 Throughout her life, Bumbutai disliked living in the Forbidden City, despite the luxurious conditions it offered.
 She also refused to hold any birthday celebrations as she felt that it would be costly.

 When Grand Empress Dowager Zhaosheng fell sick in the autumn of 1687, the Kangxi Emperor personally took care of his grandmother.
 She died on 27 January 1688.